-You can also use services like those offered by Groover to get your playlists seen by curators and music pros.
+You can also use services like Groover to get your playlist out there.

 Lastly, don’t forget to include some tracks from friends of yours or other musicians that you’ve collaborated with.
 Having strong connections is of high-value in this industry.